MicrosoftDocs/architecture-center/docs/guide/multitenant/service/openai.md

 ### Azure OpenAI for each tenant in the tenant's subscription

-Your tenants might create the Azure OpenAI instance in their own Azure subscriptions and grant your application access to it.
-Use this approach if tenants have specific quotas and permissions from Microsoft, such as access to the latest models, less strict filtering, or the use of provisioned throughput.
+In some situations, your tenants might create the Azure OpenAI instance in their own Azure subscriptions and grant your application access to it.
+This approach is appropriate when tenants have specific quotas and permissions from Microsoft, such as access to the latest models, less strict filtering, or the use of provisioned throughput.
 You can also use this approach if the tenant has a fine-tuned model.
 Or if they require a component in their environment to process and send data via their customer-managed Azure OpenAI instance for processing.

 To access an Azure OpenAI instance in your tenant's subscription, the tenant must provide your application with access.
 Your application must authenticate through their Microsoft Entra ID instance.
 One approach is to publish a [multitenant Microsoft Entra ID application](/azure/active-directory/develop/single-and-multi-tenant-apps).
 The following workflow outlines the steps of this approach: